yahoo/fili/luthier/README.md

  (for a more comprehensive example, see [LUTHIER_WIKI_README.md](luthier/LUTHIER_WIKI_README.md))

 ## Setup and Launching
+> Note: at the current stage, Luthier will build regardless whether you have Lua installed on your machine or not.
+> However, if you have written custom tests, mvn will skip it unless you have lua installed at `/usr/bin/lua` or
+> `/usr/local/bin/lua`.
+To determine this, you can run `which lua`.
+>
+> you need to have Lua to take full advantage of extending from the existing architecture.
+To do this, run
+>
+> `yum install epel-release && yum install lua` if you are on RHEL or CentOS
+>
+> `sudo dnf install lua` if you are on Fedora
+>
+> `sudo apt-get install lua` if you are on Debian/Ubuntu
+>
+> `brew install lua` if you are on MacOS
+>
+> The pre-existing system is tested on both Lua 5.3 and 5.2

 ### Automatically
 You can use the following script which fully automates configuration generation, installation, and java execution:
 ```bash